Zidane-Han/Context-Detection-APP/README.md

 - Smartphone system: Android 8.0 or higher

 ## Installation and Instruction
-The software can be installed by either source code or from .apk file directly.
+The software can be installed from either source code or .apk file directly.

-The apk file and user instruction can be downloaded from the following link:
+The apk file and user instruction can be obtained from the following link:

 https://github.com/Zidane-Han/Context-Detection-APP/releases/

 ## Reference material
 Further details regarding to the algorithms, please refer to the following publications:
 - Gao, H; Groves, D; (2018) Environmental Context Detection for Adaptive Navigation using GNSS Measurements from a Smartphone.
-Navigation , 65 (1) pp. 99-116.  (http://discovery.ucl.ac.uk/10044245/)
+Navigation, 65 (1), pp. 99-116.  (http://discovery.ucl.ac.uk/10044245/)
 - Gao, H; Groves, PD; (2016) Context Determination for Adaptive Navigation using Multiple Sensors on a Smartphone.
 ION GNSS+ 2016, pp. 742-756, Institute of Navigation (ION): Portland, OR, USA.  (http://discovery.ucl.ac.uk/1540225/)

 ## Contact